 How do we save rhinos?
 Who saves them?
 What can we do to improve these efforts?

-One word answers all these questions – rangers!
+One phrase answers all these questions – rangers save rhinos!

 In what may seem like a dream working day for you or me – walking across a stunning African savannah or through a vibrant Indonesian rainforest, all to lay your eyes on a remarkable animal – is in fact an extremely daunting day and night.
 Women and men across Africa and Asia perform the tough task of being rhino rangers.
 Many of these brave people – also mothers, fathers, brothers and sisters – began their work because of their love and passion for the wildlife within their communities.
 Yet today rangers face the dangerous and difficult challenge of stopping organised criminal syndicates from killing the animals we all care about.